bxbee/Qdrant_for_everyone/README.md

 ## 📖 About The Project

-**Qdrant_for_everyone** is designed to demystify Vector Search.
+**Qdrant_for_everyone** is designed to understand Vector Search.
 Whether you are a student, a hobbyist, or a developer looking to integrate AI search into your app, this repo provides the building blocks you need.

 ### Why Qdrant?
 * **Fast & Scalable:** Built in Rust for high performance.